 Push to MailChimp Mobile, or

-- Once you're satisfied with your design, click the Confirm link in the progress bar or the Next button in the bottom right-hand corner to continue.
+- Once you're satisfied with your design, click the Confirm link in the progress bar or the Next button in the bottom-right corner to continue.

-- Review the Pre-delivery Checklist presented on the Confirm step.
-Any errors or missing info will be noted on this screen, click Resolve to navigate directly to the step to fix the error.
+- Review the Pre-Delivery Checklist on the Confirm step.
+Click Resolve to navigate directly to the step to fix the error.
 If you'd like to make any additional changes, click the Edit button to return to a step.
 You can also view and edit the automatically generated plain-text version of your campaign by clicking the Edit button in the Plain-Text Email section of the checklist.

 Send buttons at the bottom of the page to send to your list.

 If you're ready to send the campaign to your subscribers, click the Send button.
 The Prepare for launch modal will appear.
 Click the Send Now button to send the campaign to your subscribers.

 If you select the Schedule option, you'll be able to select the delivery date and time using a calendar picker and drop-down menus.
 The time zone set for your account will also be displayed here and you can edit it if it's incorrect.

 Tips for Creating Your Campaign

 When sending a campaign through MailChimp, there are a few things you'll want to keep in mind while creating your content.

 - MailChimp does not use a BCC field, as each recipient on your list is hidden from all other recipients on your list.
 We deliver a completely separate copy of your email to each recipient on your list, allowing you to personalize your content for each recipient, track clicks and opens, and address each email to the recipient's name.